 Functions and register bits that are implemented independently for both channels have extension "s".
-Max. ratings of the pins are given in Table 3.
+Max. ratings of the pins are given in Table 2.

-Output current monitoring (CSNS)
+OUTPUT CURRENT MONITORING (CSNS)

-The CS pin allows independent current monitoring of channel 0 or channel 1 up to the steady-state overcurrent threshold.
+The CS pin allows independent current monitoring of channel 0 or channel 1 up to the steady-state over-current threshold.
 It can also be used to sense the device temperature.
-The different functions are selected by setting bits CSNS1_en and CSNS0_en to the appropriate value (Table 23).
-When the CSNS pin is sensed during switch-off in the (optional) track & hold mode (see Figure 9), it outputs the scaled value of the load current as it was just before turn-Off.
+The different functions are selected by setting bits CSNS1_en and CSNS0_en to the appropriate value (Table 21).
+When the CSNS pin is sensed during switch-off in the (optional) track & hold mode (see Figure 8), it will output the scaled value of the load current as it was just before turn-Off.
 When several devices share the same pull-down resistor, the CSNS pins of devices the current of which is not monitored must be tri-stated.
-This is accomplished by setting CSNS0_en = 0 and CSNS1_en = 0 in the GCR register (Table 10).
-Settling time ($t{CSNSVAL_XX}$) is defined as the time between the instant at the middle of the output voltage's rising edge (HS[0:1] = 50% of V{PWR}), and the instant at which the voltage on the CSNS-pin has settled to $\pm 5.0\%$ of its final value.
-Anytime an overcurrent window is active, the CSNS pin is disabled (see Overcurrent detection on resistive and inductive loads).
+This is accomplished by setting CSNS0_en = 0 and CSNS1_en = 0 in the GCR register (Table 9).
+Settling time ($t{CSNSVAL}$ $\chi\chi$) is defined as the time between the instant at the middle of the output voltage's rising edge (HS[0:1] = 50% of V{PWR}), and the instant at which the voltage on the CSNS-pin has settled to ±5.0% of its final value.
+Anytime an over-current window is active, the CSNS pin is disabled (see Over-current Detection on Resistive and Inductive Loads).
 The current and temperature sensing functions are unavailable in Fail-safe mode and in Normal mode when operating without the V{DD} supply voltage.
 In order to generate a voltage output, a pull-down resistor is required (R(CSNS)=1.0 k Ω typ. and 470 < R(CSNS) < 10 k).
-When the current sense resistor connected to the CSNS pin is disconnected, the CSNS voltage is clamped to $V{CL(CSNS)}$.
+When the current sense resistor connected to the CSNS pin is disconnected, the CSNS voltage is clamped to V{CL(CSNS)}.
 The CSNS pin can source currents up to about 5.6 mA.

-Current sense synchronization (SYNC)
+CURRENT SENSE SYNCHRONIZATION (SYNC)

 To synchronize current sensing with an external process, the SYNC signal can be connected to a digital input of an external MCU.
 SYNC is asserted logic low when the current sense signal is accurate and ready to be read.
-The current sense signal on the CSNS pin has the specified accuracy $t{SYNREAD_XX}$ seconds after the falling edge on the SYNC pin (Figure 9) and remains valid until a rising edge is generated.
+The current sense signal on the CSNS pin has the specified accuracy t{SYNREAD XX} seconds after the falling edge on the SYNC pin (Figure 9) and remains valid until a rising edge is generated.
 The rising edge that is generated by the SYNC pin at the turn-OFF instant (internal or external) may also be used to implement synchronization with the external MCU.
-Parameter $t{SYNCVAL_XX}$ is defined as the time between the instant at the middle of the output-voltage rising edge (HS[0:1] = 50% of VPWR), and the instant at which the voltage on the SYNC-pin drops below 0.4 V (v{SOL}).
-The SYNC pins of different devices can be connected together to save μ -controller input channels.
+Parameter t{SYNCVAL XX} is defined as the time between the instant at the middle of the output-voltage rising edge (HS[0:1] = 50% of VPWR), and the instant at which the voltage on the SYNC-pin drops below 0.4 V (V{SOI}).
+The SYNC pins of different devices can be connected together to save μ-controller input channels.
 However, in this configuration, the CSNS function of only one device should be active at a time.
-Otherwise, the MCU does not determine the origin of the SYNC signal.
+Otherwise, the MCU will not be able to determine the origin of the SYNC signal.
 The SYNC pin is open drain and requires an external pull-up resistor to VDD.

-Direct control inputs (IN0 and IN1)
+DIRECT CONTROL INPUTS (IN0 AND IN1)